streamnative/pulsar_weekly/content/2020/2020-07/2020-07-24-pulsar-weekly.md

 ## [Pulsar Community Weekly Update] 2020-07-18 ~ 2020-07-24

-This is the Pulsar community weekly update for 2020-07-18 ~ 2020-07-24, with updates on Pulsar authentication, broker, Functions, and so on.
+This is the Pulsar community weekly update for 2020-07-18 ~ 2020-07-24, with updates on Pulsar clients, Functions, and so on.

 ### Notable Feature